Banks far from hitting Paris climate targets, groups warn

 Bill Weihl, a former sustainability chief at both Facebook and Google, who campaigns against lobbying groups, said by email the findings explain why climate policy repeatedly fails to get enacted.
 “We need to see the private sector step up and use its powerful influence for climate policy gains.”

-Not one of the banks links executive pay to emissions, the study found.
+The report found that none of the banks links executive pay to emissions, although BNP Paribas disputed this.

 ———————————————————————-